 STEM (Science, technology, engineering and mathematics) subject teachers highlight the relevance of STEM subjects to future career paths.
 Career learning is a subject in its own right for KS4 students.
 It is also incorporated within other subjects such as PSHE, English (self-presentation skills) and Maths (i.e. financial planning skills).
 Schemes of work and lesson plans allow for embedded career learning.
 Subject teachers endeavour to understand and promote the hopes and dreams of their students.

 By the age of 16 every student shall have experienced a workplace environment first-hand, doing real work tasks, observing processes and talking toothed staff about their roles.
 Post-16 students continue work experience with a focus on activities aligned to their programme of study.
-Students are encouraged be active participants in the process, with the support of parents and the Careers Lead.
+Students are encouraged be active participants in the process, with the support of parents, Careers Lead and the extensive database provided by Careers South West.
 Adequate preparation aims to make the experience a positive one and to ensure there are opportunities to gain employability skills, an insight into career choices and the necessary self-confidence.

 Students are well-supported to choose appropriate pathways post-16 and by post-18, according to their best interests.
 Encounters with further and higher education will be organised by the school, through close co-operation with parents and carers.

 The school's Careers Lead conducts one-to-one interviews with all Year 10 students in order to meet their individual needs.
 Interviews are designed to ascertain skills, experiences, qualifications and circumstances as well as ideas and ambitions.
 Students are encouraged to challenge assumptions, explore options and develop practical strategies in order to achieve their goals.